factorhouse/kpow-secure/README.md

 [![CircleCI](https://circleci.com/gh/operatr-io/kpow-secure.svg?style=svg&circle-token=6e95b380dbe34c368a074c2c061053cebaa1a29d)](https://circleci.com/gh/operatr-io/kpow-secure)

+Simple secure config with standard Java AES encryption and PBKDF master key generation.

 This library is used to secure configuration for [kPow for Apache Kafka](https://kpow.io).

 See the [kPow Secure Configuration Guide](https://kpow.io) for specifics on secure configuration for kPow.

-The chosen algorithms are suited to low-volume encryption of local files.

 ## Capabilities

  * 256-bit AES encryption key generation from a passphrase and salt using PBKDF2WithHmacSHA256
  * AES/CBC/PKCS5Padding cipher-text with random IV encryption / decryption
  * Base64 key serialization / deserialization of keys for import / export
+ * Base64 payload encoding of scheme version, IV length, IV, and cipher text
- * Payload interpretation (Clojure Map or Java Properties)
+ * Payload interpretation (decrypt config into `java.util.Properties` or `clojure.lang.PersistentArrayMap`)
- * CLI interface for key generation and encryption
+ * CLI interface for key generation and encryption / decryption
- * Java API for secret decryption / interop
+ * Java API for easy decryption of config into `java.util.Properties`

 ## Key Generation